webplatform/docs/flush_left/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=flush left
 |Definition=A form of typographical justification that positions an element horizontally at the left edge of its container element.
-As applied to text, also called <i>ragged right</i>.
+As applied to text, also called ragged right.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}